 The pandemic also forced us to cancel one of our fundraising events (Tribute to Traditions) and completely rethink the other (Festival of Trees).
 This too went virtual, and through some incredible planning and creativity raised even more money than the event in 2019.

 None of these challenges could have been turned into opportunities without the leadership of our Executive Director Sarah Benson.
 Her hard work and dedication to our mission kept us moving forward and thriving, from applying for countless grants to creating new fundraising paths.
 We would not be where we are today without her.

 2020 saw the retirement from the Board of Fritzi Gros-Daillon and the addition of Rebecca as well as Chris Orlando.
 Alison Driessen stepped down from her role as chair of the board, but we are grateful to still have her leadership as a continuing board member.
 While we are very sad to see Fritzi leave the Board, we are thrilled that she will continue to volunteer her time to serve the senior population in North County.

 I am excited about what lies ahead for 2021 and beyond.
 While we still face challenges, the Foundation is well-positioned to meet them head-on and to create even more tremendous opportunities to serve our clientele.
 Thank you for your involvement and support.

 WHAT WE DO

 The Foundation for Senior Wellbeing links seniors, caregivers and their families to resources and services to improve seniors’ quality of life.

 HOW WE DO IT

-Center run by skilled staff and volunteers that provide free support—both in-person and by phone—in the areas of:
+Staff and volunteers operate a Senior Information Resource Center that provides free support—both in-person and by phone—in the areas of: